i-am-bee/bee-agent-framework/docs/migration_guide.md

 - Tokenization has been removed.
 - Non-Chat LLM class (`LLM`) has been removed.
 - The`IBMvLLM` adapter has been removed.
+- Parsers were moved from `bee-agent-framework/agents/parsers` to `bee-agent-framework/parsers`

 ### Models